Netanyahu airlifted to airport after protesters block road | Law-Order

 Netanyahu, who was meeting Austin before his departure, arrived to the airport in a police helicopter, circumventing the protesters, Israeli media reported.
 Netanyahu's office declined to comment.

-Regular flights were not interrupted, an airport spokeswoman said, although some travelers said they had to leave their cars behind the protesters' convoy and reach the terminal by foot.
+Regular flights were not interrupted, an airport spokeswoman said, although some travellers said they had to leave their cars behind the protesters' convoy and reach the terminal by foot.

-Netanyahu told the Italian daily La Repubblica in an interview before his trip that the protests were the manifestation of the vibrancy of Israel's democracy.
-But speaking to reporters in Hebrew before takeoff, he suggested the protesters were looking to oust Israel's democratically-elected government.
+In an interview with the Italian daily La Repubblica ahead of the trip, Netanyahu played down the protests and vowed to push ahead with his programme.

-"The goal here is to topple a government that was elected democratically," Netanyahu said.
-"We won't let anyone disrupt Israeli democracy."
-The police, overseen by ultranationalist National Security Minister Itamar Ben-Gvir, pledged to prevent the disturbances and said they had made arrests.
+“The protests show how solid our democracy is,” he said.
+“A reform is necessary.
+The judiciary must be independent, not omnipotent.”
+The police, overseen by ultranationalist National Security Minister Itamar Ben-Gvir, have pledged to prevent the disturbances and said they had already made arrests.
+Officers on horseback were stationed in central Tel Aviv, where protesters were marching, and a water cannon truck was parked nearby.
+Red billboards festooning the city's main highway reading, “resistance to dictatorship is mandatory.”
+Police were dragging away protesters who had descended on the city's main highway.

 “We support freedom of expression but not anarchy,” Ben-Gvir told reporters while touring the airport.